furfel/furfel.github.io/pub/Rekt-420-MLG-Fast-Jump-Privacy-Policy.markdown

 - **Deleting Analytics Data**: You can delete your collected analytics data directly within the app.
 - **Copying Your Tracking ID**: Use the same menu to copy your tracking ID, which is necessary for data-related requests if you contact us.
 - **Changing ad consent settings**: You can change your ad consent settings at any time within this menu.
+- **Changing analytics collection settings**: You can disable analytics using the same consent form as for personalized ads.
+Choose "Manage options", scroll to the bottom of the page.
+In "Site or app" section there is "Develop and improve services" switch for Legitimate Interest.
+You can turn it off to disable analytics.
 - **Requesting Assistance**: If you need additional help or want to ensure data removal, contact us at hello@furfel.com, providing your tracking ID for verification.

 This menu also provides access to this Privacy Policy.